What Does It Cover, and What Will It Cost You?

 - Innocent driver’s record may show history of an accident.

 Bypassing small claims court may be reason enough to consider no-fault insurance.
 If you are involved in an accident with traditional liability insurance, it could cost you money out-of-pocket to settle the matter in court and get the damages owed to you.
-This complicated legal process could take months before it is resolved completely; no-fault insurance is intended to pay out monies owed immediately for medical bills and associated losses.
+The time period for this complicated legal process could take months before it is resolved completely; no-fault insurance is intended to pay out monies owed immediately for medical bills and associated losses.

-Since you won’t be responsible for paying the other driver’s damages, the total expense of the accident will drop significantly.
+Since you won’t be responsible for paying the other driver’s medical bills, the total expense of the accident will drop significantly.

 While financial savings may be a benefit of no-fault insurance for an at-fault